 For many years, KfW has been helping to ensure that people in developing countries and emerging economies have a safe supply of drinking water and access to good, safe sanitation.
 This includes funding potabilization and drinking water distribution, programmes to reduce water loss, measures to ensure safe sanitation and the treatment of sewage, or funding sector reform programmes.

-Furthermore, in 2020 KfW Development Bank contributed to measures that will offer more than 2 million people better protection against the effects of heavy rain and flooding.
+Furthermore, in 2021 KfW Development Bank contributed to measures that will offer almost a quarter of a million people better protection against the effects of heavy rain and flooding.